argibson02/Weather-Dashboard/README.md

 # Weather Dashboard
 ## Description

-This weather dash allows you to find the forecast for any city without be bombarded with ads!
-You can also search previously entered locations with ease by pressing the recently searched buttons.
+This weather dash allows you to find a 5-day forecast for any city without being bombarded with ads!
+You can also search previously entered locations with ease by pressing on the recently searched buttons.

 [Click this link to forsee the weather!](https://argibson02.github.io/Weather-Dashboard/)
  <br />